jpmessaging/ExTRA/Readme.md

 # Overview

-ExTRA.ps1 contains functions to collect a ETW trace on a Exchange Server
+ExTRA.ps1 contains functions to collect an ETW trace on a Exchange Server

 # How to use